DinoChiesa/salted/README.md

 ## Bugs

 * The encrypter always rounds up the size of the output to the nearest 4k boundary.
+It's not very space-efficient for smaller files.

 * This has not been tested with very large files.

 * The passphrase is always and only accepted as a command-line option.
 No silent input is possible.

 * The handling of filename is naive.

-* there is no option to direct the encrypted or decrypted data to stdout; there is no option to accept input from stdin

 * There's no option to compress the data.